jpdsnz/Regular-Expression-Database-Security-Application/README.md

  - Log Files
  - Linux User File Privileges

- 🥅 Goals: Application to prevent harmful user input from ever entering the SQL database.
+ 🥅 Goals: Write an application to prevent harmful user input from ever entering the SQL database.
 This is written for execution on a Linux machine.